ETHproductions/addict/README.md

 **Note:** `0` is always `0`, no matter what you do to it.

+Sometimes you'll want to grab the `n`th argument, but `n` is a variable.
+This can simply be done with `[n]`.
+Be careful with using numbers, though: `[1]` will not return the first argument; it will return the argument at index [value of 1st argument].

 Additionally, you can select groups of arguments:

-     myFunc *    # Call myFunc with all arguments myFunc 1*   # Call myFunc with all but the first argument myFunc *1   # Call myFunc with all but the last argument myFunc -1*  # Call myFunc with only the last argument myFunc *-1  # Call myFunc with only the first argument myFunc 1*1  # Call myFunc with all but the first and last arguments
+     myFunc *    # Call myFunc with all arguments myFunc 1*   # Call myFunc with all but the first argument myFunc *1   # Call myFunc with only the first argument myFunc -1*  # Call myFunc with only the last argument myFunc *-1  # Call myFunc with all but the last argument myFunc 1*3  # Call myFunc, excluding the first argument and anything after the third myFunc 1*-1 # Call myFunc with all but the first and last arguments
      # etc.

 ## Example programs